 In the press release announcing the launch of Visa Developer, which has been in development a during a multi-year initiative, the company stated that the “platform is designed to help financial institutions, merchants, and technology companies meet the demands of consumers and merchants, who increasingly rely on connected devices to shop, pay and get paid.”

-Upon its launch, Visa will allow access to payment technologies and services that include account holder identification, person-to-person payment capabilities, secure in-store and online payment services such as Visa Checkout, currency conversion and consumer transaction alerts.
+Upon its launch, Visa will allow access to payment technologies and services.
+These include account holder identification, P2P payment capabilities, secure in-store and online payment services, currency conversion and consumer transaction alerts.
 Developers can expect access to additional payment technologies over the next year.

-Within the last several months a beta version of the Visa Developer has been tested by financial institutions, technology companies, and start-ups that consist of Capital One, CIBC, Emirates NBD, National Australia Bank (NAB), RBC, TD Bank, Scotiabank, TSYS, U.S. Bank and VenueNext.
+Within the last several months, a beta version has been tested by financial institutions, technology companies, and start-ups.
+Some of these include Capital One, CIBC, Emirates NBD, National Australia Bank (NAB), RBC, TD Bank, Scotiabank, TSYS, U.S. Bank and VenueNext.

-Despite being a new initiative, the platform has already proven to contain key attributes that differentiate Visa’s global developer program, such as:
+Despite being a new initiative, the platform has already proven to contain key attributes that differentiate Visa’s global developer program.
+They include:

 A globally accessible developer portal offering an easy way to search Visa’s extensive suite of payment products and services.

-An open platform that provides access to hundreds of Visa APIs and software development kits for some of Visa’s most popular payment products and capabilities.
+An open platform that provides access to hundreds of Visa APIs and software development kits for payment products and capabilities.